 - The remaining undigested food is sent to the large intestine, where any unprocessed water or nutrients are reabsorbed into the body.

-- The remaining waste food product is passed out of the body as stools.
+- The remaining waste food product is passed out of the body in the form of stools.

-Carbohydrates are one of the basic nutrients in the human diet.
+Carbohydrates are one of the essential nutrients in the human diet.
 There are two types of carbohydrates that can be digested by the human digestive system– sugar and starch.

-Sugar is broken down in the GI tract by the small intestine and three enzymes present in the mouth namely, Lactase, Sucrase, and Maltase.
+Sugar is broken down in the gastrointestinal tract by the small intestine and three enzymes present in the mouth, namely, Lactase, Sucrase, and Maltase.

-Since they are hydrophobic in nature, fats stick together as a large glob of insoluble mass after reaching the stomach.
+Since they are hydrophobic, fats stick together as a large glob of insoluble mass after reaching the stomach.
 It is broken down with the help of bile juice, which contains bile salts.
-These broken molecules are then acted upon by pancreatic lipase, the major fat-absorbing enzyme in the body.
+These broken molecules are then acted upon by pancreatic lipase, the major fat-absorbing enzymes in the body.

-Pancreatic lipase breaks down fats into very small molecules of free fatty acids and monoglycerides, which are small enough for the small intestine to push through into the bloodstream.
+Pancreatic lipase breaks down fats into tiny molecules of free fatty acids and monoglycerides, which are small enough for the small intestine to push through into the bloodstream.